Movement 4ReorientationDay 244

 Whom not having seen you love; in whom, though now you don't see him, you rejoice greatly with joy unspeakable and full of glory.

-You probably lean one of two ways with feeling in faith, and both are traps.
+You probably lean one of two ways with feeling in your faith, and both are traps.
 Either you distrust it, because feeling can deceive and you have watched it deceive others, so you settle for a dry, careful belief that costs your heart nothing.
 Or you chase it, because the stirring feels like life, until the pursuit of the feeling quietly becomes its own small idol.
-Edwards charts the better path between them.
-True religion is holy affections, the heart actually moved toward God, but fused with truth and tested by fruit.
+Edwards charts the path between them: holy affections, the heart genuinely moved toward God, fused with truth and tested by fruit.
 So the question to put to your own soul is layered.
 Not merely do I believe the right things, though that matters.
-Not merely did I feel something on Sunday, though that may be real.
-But this: are my love and joy in God genuine enough to reshape what I do on Monday?
-Affection that changes nothing is suspect, and so is correctness that warms nothing.
-Love Him with heart and soul and mind together, the whole person turned, and then watch the fruit.
-The fruit is how you tell the holy affection from the passing one.

 ← Day 243Day 245